Aleph-One-Ltd/yaffs2/direct/test-framework/yaffs2_image_maker/README.md

-How to use the image maker
+# How to use the image maker and dumper

+# Image Maker

 The purpose of this image maker is to create image files that can be burned into NAND.